-Included in the purchase is a 14′ double-axel trailer.
-Common delivery vehicles used for this type of business are box trucks or trailers.
-When considering additional vehicle lease or purchase, Routes For Sale recommends Bush Trucks.
+There is no vehicle included in the purchase.
+Common delivery vehicles used for this type of business are box trucks or enclosed trailers.
+When considering a truck purchase, Routes For Sale recommends MAG Trucks.

 What is the Gross vs the Net income?

 The gross income for the route is $46,924 per year, minus your above-mentioned expenses of $12,184 gives you $34,740 in net income or cash flow.

 How does the selling price of the route get determined?

 All route sales are determined by a ratio based on a weekly sales average.
 The selling price of this route is $140,000 based on a weekly sales average of $3,760; you come up with a selling ratio of 37.2:1.